Infinidat/infi.projector/README.md

     --use-isolated-python = True
     --pypi-servers=pypi,local

-This is just an example ofcourse.
+This is just an example of course.

 Developing projector
 ====================